ankaAR/bestiario5e/_creatures/derro-savant-a.md

 ### Acciones

 ***Hooked Shortspear.*** Ataque de arma cuerpo a cuerpo: +2 al ataque, alcance 5 pies, un objetivo.
-Impacto: 1 (1d4-1) piercing damage.
+Impacto: 1 (1d4-1) puntos de daño perforante.
 If the target is a creature, the derro can choose to deal no damage and try to trip the target instead, in which case the target must succeed on a DC 9 Strength saving throw or fall prone.

 ***Light Repeating Crossbow.*** Ranged Weapon Attack: +4 to hit, range 40/160 pies, un objetivo.
-Impacto: 6 (1d8+2) piercing damage.
+Impacto: 6 (1d8+2) puntos de daño perforante.